-Colonoscopy: Colonoscopy is a procedure used to view the inside of the colon.
-Reasons for colonoscopy is to detect or diagnose diseases of the colon (Crohn’s disease, ulcerative colitis, colon polyps, colon cancer, colitis).
+Colonoscopy Procedure: Colonoscopy is a procedure used to view the inside of the colon.
+Reasons for colonoscopy is to detect or diagnose diseases of the colon, for example, Crohn’s disease, ulcerative colitis, other types of colitis, colon polyps, colon cancer, diverticulitis, and other bowel and rectal diseases.
 Risks for colonoscopy include colon perforation, infection, or bleeding.

 Expert Views and News

 - Antibiotic Use and Colon Cancer: More Evidence